nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 The ongoing I/O operations can be wrapped into coroutines that represent tasks that drive the sources' progress.
 An async runtime manages these ongoing tasks.
 It can run with a fixed-size thread pool or even just a single thread and it polls tasks that are ready to make progress.
-How does it know what tasks (coroutines) are ready to be resumed and make progress?
+How does it know what operations (coroutines) are ready to be resumed and make progress?
 Typically, this is done via syscalls like `epoll`.
 They allow the kernel to notify the asynchronous runtime (`boost::asio::io_context`) when something happened on a file descriptor (i.e., data has arrived), queueing an event together with the coroutine to be picked up by a thread and resumed.
 We do not rely on busy-waiting, nor do we need a timer or regularly wake up to check if something is ready.

 When resumed, we can deal with the arrived data, e.g., by giving it out to other components for further processing.
-Potentially, the task can then make a new request before yielding control again.
+Then, the task can request more data before yielding control again.

 Libraries that help implementing async I/O are, among others, `boost::asio` (C++) and `tokio.rs` (Rust).
 They provide executors, thread pools, and low-level I/O primitives like `boost::asio::posix::stream_descriptor` and `boost::asio::ip::tcp::socket`.